 - Providing a concerted technical focus to selected new tests within the MBA suite that involve significant feature modification or innovation.

-Before a MARS project can begin, the following steps are required:
+2. Before a MARS project can begin, the following steps are required:

-- A joint assessment as to the technical feasibility of supporting the project on the MBA infrastructure is made by the FCC, and the research team, as a preliminary gating function.
+- The Researcher Code of Conduct developed for this purpose, together with an experiment-specific addendum as needed, is shared with the research team for signing.
+A joint assessment as to the technical feasibility of supporting the project on the MBA infrastructure is made by the FCC, and the research team, as a preliminary gating function.

 - The proposed research is presented to the MBA Collaborative as an initial introduction to the project.

 - Any new code involved is beta tested on the MBA platform, for functionality, stability, and security.

 3. Deployment follows when the experiment is proven to run with no adverse impact to the networks underlying the MBA measurement infrastructure.

 4. Some other specifics include the following-

 - Scheduling of research experiments is based on research timetables, available MBA resources and existing program commitments.

 - Further detail associated with MARS activity is contained in the associated Researcher Code of Conduct.
 In each instance, the code of conduct and addendum (if needed) are finalized in consultation with the academic team involved.
 The version provided at the link above is termed a ‘sample’ because the per-project code of conduct and addendum may vary on an experiment-specific basis, although they will be closely based on the general template provided here.